MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-remote-gateway-with-alliance-connect-virtual-gateway-content.md

 You're responsible for operating the Alliance Access software and the underlying Azure resources in the Alliance Access subscription.

 - Azure Monitor provides a comprehensive set of monitoring capabilities.
 It can monitor the Azure infrastructure but not the SWIFT software.
 You can use a monitoring agent to collect event logs, performance counters, and other logs, and send those logs and metrics to Azure Monitor.
 For more information, see [Overview of the Azure monitoring agents](/azure/azure-monitor/platform/agents-overview).
-- [Azure Alerts](/azure/azure-monitor/alerts/alerts-overview) uses your Azure Monitor data to notify you when it detects problems with your infrastructure or application.
-The alerts enable you to identify and address problems before your customers notice them.
+- [Azure Monitor alerts](/azure/azure-monitor/alerts/alerts-overview) use your Azure Monitor data to notify you when it detects problems with your infrastructure or application.
+Use alerts to identify and address problems before your customers notice them.
 - You can use [Log Analytics in Azure Monitor](/azure/azure-monitor/logs/log-analytics-overview) to edit and run log queries against data in Azure Monitor Logs.
 - You should use [ARM templates](/azure/azure-resource-manager/templates/overview) to provision Azure infrastructure components.
 - You should consider using [Azure virtual machine extensions](/azure/virtual-machines/extensions/overview) to set up other solution components for your Azure infrastructure.